 Long distance relationships are the worst.
 “Is he/she worth waiting for?
 Are they feeling the same way I do?”
 “Am I kidding myself thinking this can work?”
 “Would I be better off dating the mailman instead?
 At least he comes to my house every day.”
 “Does my girlfriend even exist or is this just a Nigerian guy conducting an elaborate credit card scam?”

 I get it.
 I’ve been there.
 Long distance relationships suck.
 There’s no way around it.
-In all of my years I’ve never met someone who has said, “Yeah, my boyfriend lives in Finland, it’s great!”
-On the contrary, everyone I’ve met in a long distance relationship can relate to the slow agonizing feeling that takes place over months or even years — that feeling that your heart is slowly being carved out by a butter knife and replaced with Skype calls and open chat windows.
+In all of my years I’ve never met someone who has said, “Yeah, my boyfriend lives 14 hours away in Finland, it’s great!”
+On the contrary, everyone I’ve met in a long distance relationship can relate to the slow agonizing feeling that takes place over months or even years — that feeling that your heart is slowly being carved out of your chest by a butter knife and replaced with Skype calls and open chat windows.

 All three of my significant relationships have involved long distance in some way.
 As a young man who was terrified of any sort of commitment whatsoever, I found that I could only allow myself to fall for a girl if she was at least 500 miles away.1 The first one, we both genuinely tried to make it work, but things fell apart spectacularly.
-The second one we both agreed that our lives were taking us to different parts of the world and we were probably better off letting it go.
-The third, we immediately made plans to end the distance as soon as possible and then did.2
+The second one we both agreed that our lives were taking us to different parts of the world and we were probably better off letting it go, we then struggled to, you know, actually let go over the next year.
+The third, because we had both done this before, we immediately made plans to end the distance as soon as possible (six months) and then made the appropriate sacrifices to do so.2

 When it comes to surviving the distance, here’s what I’ve learned is most important:

-1. Always Have Something to Look Forward To Together
+1. You Always Need Something to Look Forward To Together

 What kills long distance relationships is the constant underlying uncertainty to everything.
 “Is this all worth it?”
 “Does she still feel the same way about me as she did before?”
 “Is he secretly meeting other girls without me knowing?”
 “Am I kidding myself with all of this?
 Maybe we’re horrible for each other and I don’t know it.”